shihankanungo/shihankanungo.github.io/india-trip.md

 130PM: It is still raining.
 Shihan has assumed his philosopher-in-the-window pose, perched on the living room sill, allegedly working on PRIMES project _G_.
 He requested tea, to which I complied.
 Now, he sips his mint-ginger chai with an air of deep contemplation.
 Progress on _G_?
 Unclear.
 But the tea?
 10/10.

+We miss you like an idiot misses the point---pretty much all the time. 😆

 Stay tuned for further developments.

 ### Day 5: Mon Mar 31 (6 days to go)